ibm-cloud-docs/security-compliance/change-logs/cis-aws-waf.md

 # Change log: AWS Well-Architected Framework
 {: #aws-waf-benchmark}

 As of 16 June 2025, you cannot create new instances in this version of this product.
-All of the functionality is now available in the replacement service {{site.data.keyword.sysdigsecure_full}}.
+All of the functionality is now available in the updated experience of {{site.data.keyword.sysdigsecure_full}}.
 For more information, see [the transition documentation](/docs/security-compliance?topic=security-compliance-scc-transition).
 {: important}